khalid-hussain/shaheen/chap1.md

 us good news.
 Soon they are going to announce war against Castille.

-Bashir jumped off his horse and shook hands with them to which Badr said, "This is Bashir Bin Hassan.
+Bashir jumped off his horse and shook hands with them to which Badr said, "This is Bashir bin Hassan.
 Surely, you must have heard of him.
 There isn't a better surgeon in Andalus than him.
 He left his luxurious palace of Cordova and preferred to live in this forest with me."